 Everybody needs a little motivation now and again.
 Well, here’s yours, if you want it.
 Is going through the process of National Board Certification worth it?
 Absolutely.

-- It advances student learning and achievement.
+- It advanced student learning and achievement

-For example, it cost me $2,565 to embark on the journey.
+For example, it cost me $2,565 to embark on the journey in 2013 (it now costs $1,900).
 My school district paid for half of it and the other half came out of my pocket.
-However, when I certify (notice I said when and not if !), I will be reimbursed that money.
-In addition, I will receive a $5,000 award from the Virginia Department of Education just for completing it, and then approximately $5,000 extra per year from district/state incentives for the ten years of the license.
-It makes me eligible to receive another extra $1,000 per year through our school district’s Career Teacher program, too.
+However, when I certified, my school district reimbursed that money.
+In addition, my state (Virginia) provided an initial $5,000 award just for completing it, and I’ve been earning $5,000 extra per year from district/state incentives since.
+It made me eligible to receive another extra $1,000 per year through our school district’s Career Teacher program, too.
 Plus, it covered all of my required professional learning points for that year.

 Thanks and good luck!